theapache64/theapache64.github.io/src/content/blog/that-weird-compose-crash.md

 Its getting triggered, but doesn't crash! in `R1`!
 SUPER WEIRD!

-At this point, there's no merit in digging deeper.
-I could inspect the Compose tree and delve into it, but I don't see a point right now.
-This is one of those framework crashes that doesn't make sense at all.
-Of course, there could be a reason within the framework, but it's not worth debugging it further for me as my app is not doing anything wrong.
+At this point, I've already timed out (almost twice).
+This is one of those framework crashes that doesn't make sense at all to me.
+Of course, there could be a reason within the framework, but it's not worth debugging it further for me as my app is not violating any Compose rules and the fix is already there.
+This is where I have to force myself to stop debugging this.

 ##  🙏🏼 Concluding

-I thought we'd find some concrete reason, like some region checks happening deep inside the code or some country code related stuff as mentioned above, but it turned out to be another framework crash. 😄
+To be honest, I thought we'd find some concrete reason, like some region checks happening deep inside the code or some country code related stuff as mentioned above, but it turned out to be another framework crash 😄